marijnkoolen/formula_detection/README.md

-# template-language-use
+# Formula Detection

-Python tooling to detect templated language use
+Python tooling to detect formulaic language use in historic documents.